The mission statement of Dane County Humane Society (DCHS) is Helping People Help Animals.

 Approximately 9,000 animals pass through our doors every year including companion animals, exotic species, farm animals, small mammals, and orphaned or injured wildlife.
 We serve as the stray animal holding facility for Dane County, and we reunite over 1,000 lost pets with their families each year.
 DCHS is a recognized leader in providing many services including low cost spay/neuter, humane education, adoption services, and wildlife rehabilitation.

-DCHS currently assists Dane County, the City of Madison, and Rock County authorities when they pursue animal seizures due to suspected abuse and neglect.
+DCHS currently assists Dane County and the City of Madison authorities when they pursue animal seizures due to suspected abuse and neglect.
 DCHS is private, non-profit organization and has no legal authority to investigate animal abuse or seize animals.
 The shelter maintains contractual relationships to serve as a holding facility for stray and impounded animals, including those seized by local authorities pursuant to Chapter 173 of the Wisconsin Statutes.
 Decisions on whether to seize an animal or to keep a seized animal at DCHS are made by law enforcement, statutorily-authorized humane officers, and representatives of Dane County Animal Control, in conjunction with local prosecutors and the courts.

 Position statements have been approved by the Board of Directors of DCHS.
 These statements constitute the attitude and position of DCHS regarding animal welfare and protection issues at this particular time in history.
 DCHS publishes position statements as a barometer by which the shelter expects to be judged in efforts to help make the community a more humane society as a whole.